European Union Advisory Mission Ukraine

 EUAM Ukraine has field offices in Kyiv, Lviv, Odesa and a Mobile Unit.
 Due to Russia’s aggression against Ukraine, the Mission’s field offices in Kharkiv and Mariupol are temporarily non-operational.
-EUAM Ukraine’s team of around 300 international and Ukrainian mission members works to implement EUAM Ukraine’s mandate.
+EUAM Ukraine’s team of over 400 international and Ukrainian mission members works to implement EUAM Ukraine’s mandate.

+The Mission implements its mandate through two main operational directions: supporting the reform of Ukraine’s civilian security sector as a part of Ukraine’s EU accession processes and supporting Ukrainian partners in responding to wartime challenges and post-war related needs.

 EUAM Ukraine’s mandate is implemented through three lines of operation: